Koka Ninja Village 甲賀の里 忍術村

 Are you ninja material?

-Like the Koka Ninja House, the Koka Ninja Village is part of the Koka area's heritage as the home of ninja clans.
-In the 1400s, local rebels became famous for their stealthy methods and their ability to pass unseen in Koka's mountainous terrain.
+Like the Koka Ninja House, the Koka Ninja Village is part of the Koka area's heritage as the home of Koka school ninja clans.
+In the 1400s, local warriors became famous for their stealthy methods and their ability to pass unseen in Koka's mountainous terrain.
 Over time, clans of hired fighters developed, known as shinobi ("sneaky") or ninja.
 The image of a black-clad warrior in the shadows comes from later folklore and even kabuki.

 The Koka Ninja Village is a fun way to explore the legendary training routines of Koka's ninja clans.
 There are several buildings with staff to demonstrate tricks and tools from ninja training as well as their fighting techniques.
 You can rent ninja clothing and learn how to climb rock walls, use the "spider" technique to walk on water, and throw shuriken stars for target practice.
 You'll also see evasive features built into the houses, like traps and secret escapes.